B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/JoinProfiles.rst

 ::

-    -p, --profiles    (Required) Path to files containing the results from the AlleleCall process.
+    -p, --profiles    (Required) Paths to the files containing allelic profiles determined by the AlleleCall module.
+It is possible to provide any number of files.
+                      The results must have been determined with the same schema and share all the loci or a subset of the loci if using the --common parameter.

     -o, --output-file (Required) Path to the output file.

-    --common          (Optional) Create file with profiles for the set of common loci (default:
+    --common          (Optional) Merge the results based on the subset of loci shared between all files. (default: False).
-                      False).

 .. important::
 	It is necessary to pass the ``--common`` argument if the input files do not have the same